celsworth/lxp-bridge/README.md

 Multiple inverters are supported via an array under the `inverters` key.
 Each one can be separately disabled if you want to temporarily stop connecting to one.
 Similarly, MQTT and InfluxDB can have `enabled = false` set to disable either output method.

+See [inverter_setup.md](doc/inverter_setup.md) for first-time setup of the inverter; it needs to listen on a port so lxp-bridge can connect to it.

 ## Basics

 First thing to note is there are three types of registers: